Understand your cholesterol test results

 • Non-HDL cholesterol

 Your non-HDL cholesterol is your total cholesterol minus your HDL cholesterol.
-It’s all the 'bad' cholesterol added together, including your LDL cholesterol.
+It’s all the 'bad' cholesterol added together, which mainly includes LDL cholesterol.
 Ideally it should be as low as possible.

 • HDL cholesterol